02 — Health Checks

 The Problem

-Your provider from recipe 01 crashes at 3 AM.
+Your MCP server from recipe 01 crashes at 3 AM.
 Hangar doesn't know.
 It keeps sending requests to a dead endpoint and forwards cryptic connection errors back to Claude.
 Claude retries.
 More errors.
-The on-call engineer gets paged because "AI is broken" — but nobody knows which provider is down until someone checks logs.
+The on-call engineer gets paged because "AI is broken" — but nobody knows which MCP server is down until someone checks logs.
 Hangar could have told you in 30 seconds.

 The Config